Malay Kampong Group

-Malay Kampong Group is a heritage-listed Malay precinct at Jalan Panyai, Flying Fish Cove in the Australian territory of Christmas Island.
+Malay Kampong Group is a heritage-listed Malay precinct at Jalan Pantai, Flying Fish Cove in the Australian territory of Christmas Island.
 It was added to the Australian Commonwealth Heritage List on 22 June 2004.

 Description

 The Malay Kampong Group comprises the Malay Club, mosque, Malay Quarters and the adjacent Malay School, the sheep pens to the north of the Malay Club, and the original Malay Cemetery located 300 m south-west of the Mosque.

 Chinese labourers provided most of the manual labour during the early phase of mining on Christmas Island, although later Singapore and Malaya became increasingly important sources of indentured labourers.
 Malays, from both Cocos-Keeling and Malaya, currently comprise approximately one fifth of the Island's population.
 The buildings in the Malay Kampong area collectively represent the cultural diversity of this group and their endeavours to keep their religious laws and traditions living in a remote, alien setting.
 The sites of special significance to the Malay community include the former Malay quarters (Buildings 404, 405, 406 and 407), the Islamic School behind this group of buildings, the Mosque and Malay Club and the sheep pens and slaughter house and an early and possibly the first, Malay cemetery on the Island whose exact location is uncertain.